MattPrice111/Rock-Paper-Scissors-Game/README.md

 My first little introductory project to python that I did a few years ago.
 The program allows you to play rock paper scissors against your pc and keeps track of scores.

 What I learnt:
--Lists in python
+- Lists in python
--simple python syntax and knowledge
+- Simple python syntax and knowledge